npav5057/ME504-Numerical-Methods/README.md

 # ME504-Numerical-Methods
-This Repo is nothing but some numerical method for root finding and matrix solving techqnics
+This Repo is nothing but some numerical methods for root finding and matrix solving techniquies like TDMA Runge-Kutta, Gauss-seedel etc.
+And efficiency of algorithams is compared.